castorini/anserini/docs/runbook-ecir2019-ccrf.md

 python src/main/python/ccrf/generate_runs.py --config $CONFIG_NAME
 ```

-where the configs are in `src/main/python/ccrf/configs`.
-Use the config file name as the argument in the above commands.

-After successfully generating all experiment results, you should have the following following folders in your current directory:
+After successfully generating all experimental results, you should have the following folders in your current directory:

 ```
 ccrf.0405_core17/